 Your new Academy site is coming very soon & we can’t wait to show you.
 Below are the formats that it will be compatible & responsive with…

 Ormiston Maritime Academy is a vibrant, forward thinking academy providing a comprehensive and inclusive education to students from age 11–16.
 We moved into our new academy build in 2010, this has enabled us to provide students with state of the art facilities, enhancing learning further and highlighting the importance of technology within the society we live in.
 Exam results have improved steadily over the last few years and are predicted to rise further this year.
-We pride ourselves on being a values driven school and our ASPIRE (Achievement, Support, Perseverance, Independence, Respect & Enthusiasm) values are at the heart of Academy life.
+We pride ourselves on being a values driven school and our ASPIRE (Achievement, Support, Perseverance, Independence, Respect and Enthusiasm) values are at the heart of academy life.

-We are a Family: Every member of the Academy family plays a significant part in its success.
+We are a Family: Every member of the academy family plays a significant part in its success.
 Together we aspire to excellence.
 We succeed and celebrate together.